edwardkeith-io/O-RAN-Project/portfolio/project_final_deliverables/O-RAN Implementation Guide.md

 ### Step 1: Configure eNodeB settings in `/etc/srsran/enb.conf`

 - Set the correct EARFCN for your frequency band
-- Adjust TX gain based on your environment
+- Adjust TX gain based on your environment (move in 5dB increments for safety)
 - Configure cell ID and other network parameters

 ### Step 2: Configure UE settings in `/etc/srsran/ue.conf`: